 Older properties may be due for an upgrade.
 When rewiring it is useful to add extra sockets and update the lighting at the same time.
 When upgrading dated plumbing, consider a pressurised plumbing system rather than a gravity method as a header tank is not required.
 A combination boiler, which provides hot water on demand, may be a workable alternative.

-Their capacity to transform a room by allowing light in makes bifold doors an attractive option.
-They create a modern feel spacious and often provide a useful link to garden space.
+Their capacity to transform a room by allowing in natural light makes bifold doors an attractive option.
+They create a modern, spacious feel and often provide a useful link to entertaining space in the garden.

 Installation is required on a south-facing roof, which must be capable of bearing the weight.
 Panels can add significantly to a house’s energy efficiency: photovoltaic panels generate electricity from sunlight while solar thermal panels generate heat for domestic hot water.